GravitateDesignStudio/gravitate-blocks/README.txt

 = 1.7.5 =
 * Bug fix - fixed issue with supplying post id instead of attachment id to image functions.
+* Added new excerpt filtering checkbox for all excerpts

 = 1.7.4 =
 * Bug fix - fixed an issue with columns on media content block